jordandouglas/ORC/README.md

 For more details see https://beast2.blogs.auckland.ac.nz/managing-packages/#Install_by_hand .

-## Automated generation of narrow exchange operators
+## Automated generation of Narrow Exchange Rate operators
-Run matlab/GenerateOperators.m using MatLab to generate all 53 / 63 solvable operators
+Run matlab/GenerateOperators.m using MATLAB to generate all 47 solvable operators with non-zero Jacobians from the complete set of 63 (excluding narrow exchange)